abhishek-yadav-cse/SpartanMarketplace/README.md

 1.Marketplace User Login
 Steps: Click on login button in Navigation bar on the spartanmarketplace.com homepage.
 You will be directed to login page.
 Click on create an account link at the bottom of the page.

-2. Central Marketplace Sorting options
+2.Central Marketplace Sorting options
 Steps: On the homepage scroll down to the Services we provide section.
 There are 4 sorting filters namely recommended, bestsellers, most viewed (Entire Marketplace), Most Rated (Entire Marketplace).

-3. Product page sorting for individual companies
+3.Product page sorting for individual companies
 Steps: On homepage, click on the services button which will produce drop-down button, click on the desired services to guide you to product page.
 In product page, the left column contains radio buttons for low-to-high, high-to-low, Most Rated, Most Viewed (For individual Company).

-4. Product User rating and review
+4.Product User rating and review
 Steps: Click on services in homepage and select desired service, click on any desired product card in product page which will redirect you to product description page.
 Click on Write a review button to add a review.
 Also, to see the user reviews click on See reviews button on product description page.

 5.Cart Experience